[Feature] Kosmos-2558: Russia's killer satellite that could trigger Article 5

 But Kosmos-2558's real mission might be more sinister than mere counter-surveillance, given its capabilities.

-Russia also blew up one of its own satellites with a ground-launched missile called Nudol in a test in November 2021 — a display of aggression just three months before invading Ukraine.
+Russia also blew up one of its own satellites with a ground-launched missile called Nudol in a test in November 2021 — a display of space aggression just three months before invading Ukraine.

-And a Russian official, Konstantin Vorontsov, turned up the heat last week by telling the UN that Western satellites seen as helping Ukraine, for instance by gathering intelligence or providing communication services, "may be a legitimate target for a retaliatory strike".
+And a Russian official, Konstantin Vorontsov, turned up the heat last week by telling the UN that Western satellites seen as helping Ukraine, for instance by gathering intelligence or providing communication links, "may be a legitimate target for a retaliatory strike".

-Vorontsov was referring to dual-use civilian satellites, such as Space-X's Starlink, rather than military ones, such as US-326, but his warning echoed widely in security circles.
+Vorontsov was referring to dual-use civilian satellites, such as Space-X's Starlink, rather than military ones, such as US-326, but his warning echoed widely.

 "It's very worrying and you can be sure the Pentagon is tracking it [Kosmos-2558] closely," Bart Hendrickx, a Belgian writer on satellite security, told EUobserver on Tuesday (1 November).